CRITICAL EDUCATION OVERVIEW

 It is important to note that those practices who do not submit any quality data will still be penalized in 2019.
 More details on this change in implementation will be detailed in the final rule which is expected this month.

 The AAOA CME program centers around clinical issues related to the care of allergy/immunology and inflammatory diseases of the airways and systems related to the head and neck.
-The Interactive Allergy & Rhinology Course Focuses On:

-- Diagnosis and medical and surgical management of sinus disease
+- Diagnosis and management of food allergy

 MACRA AND MIPS UPDATE